-Do plan in advance if you are thinking of renting a vehicle in Phuket.
-You need a licence, and your ordinary national licence is not valid in Thailand.
-Get an international licence for the type of vehicle - motorbike or car - that you plan to rent.
+This guide to driving in Phuket highlights a few things about road sense and manners.
+Do plan in advance if you are thinking of renting a car or motorcycle to get around the island.
+You need a driver's licence, but your national licence isn't valid in Thailand.
+You're required to carry an international licence for the type of vehicle you plan to rent.

 - Phuket FantaSea Cultural Theme Park